MTG-ManaPool/ManaPool/README.md

 - - -

-ManaPool is a collection manager and aquisition tool for Magic the Gathering trading cards.
+ManaPool is a collection manager and acquisition tool for Magic the Gathering trading cards.

-ManaPool provides an interface to manage a digital representation of a personal collection of Magic the Gathering cards.
+ManaPool provides an interface to manage and search a digital collection of Magic the Gathering cards.

+ManaPool builds purchase orders from your existing collection, allowing you to quickly find the cards you need.

-ManaPool assists with aquiring sets of cards, by searching popular digital stores, to complie a purchase order with the best price available.
+ManaPool searches popular digital card stores, to find the best price available for your purchase order.

 ## Roadmap to MVP